 Based on the changed release train, a new commercial support model for Java was announced by Oracle.
 This provides 2 different types of support subscriptions.
 One of them targets Java on the desktop and the other one Java on the server and Java in general.
 If you do not use Java on the desktop the “Java SE Subscription” will be the right support model for you.
 If you use Java on the desktop for client applications you need to pay support for each desktop user by choosing the “Java SE Desktop Subscription”.
 If your software uses a Java server and Java based clients you need to pay for both subscriptions.

 The following table shows the price for the “Java SE Subscription” (based on number of processors):

 |Processor count||Monthly price per processor|

 |20,000+||Oracle must be contacted for details|

-Next to this model that is usable for Java on the server Oracle provides a special support for Java on the desktop.
-Here the price for the commercial support is based on the number of users / client terminals.
+In addition to this model (for Java on the server), Oracle provides a special support for Java on the desktop.
+In this case, the price for the commercial support is based on the number of users / client terminals.
 The following table shows the cost for the “Java SE Desktop Subscription” model:

 |Users / client machines||Monthly price per user / client machine|

 Commercial support for Java applications on the desktop might become quite important for some companies since Oracle will drop several important desktop features from the JDK starting with Java version 11.
 If you are using Java on the desktop I highly recommend to read this article about the Java client roadmap that was announced by Oracle in 2018.